 - 2.1.
-"Vehicle type" means a group of vehicles that do not differ in the following respects: - 2.1.1. the equivalent inertia determined in relation to the reference mass as prescribed in Annex 4a, Table 3 and - 2.1.2. the engine and vehicle characteristics as defined in Annex 1; - 2.2.
-"Reference mass" means the mass of the vehicle in running order less the uniform mass of the driver of 75 kg and increased by a uniform mass of 100 kg for test according to Annexes 4a and 8,
+"Vehicle type" means a group of vehicles that do not differ in the following respects: - 2.1.1.
+The equivalent inertia determined in relation to the reference mass as prescribed in Annex 4a, Table A4a/3; and - 2.1.2.
+The engine and vehicle characteristics as defined in Annex 1; - 2.2.
+"Reference mass" means the "unladen mass" of the vehicle increased by a uniform figure of 100 kg for test according to Annexes 4a and 8; - 2.2.1.
+"Unladen mass" means the mass of the vehicle in running order without the uniform mass of the driver of 75 kg, passengers or load, but with the fuel tank 90 per cent full and the usual set of tools and spare wheel on board, where applicable; - 2.2.2.
+"Running order mass" means the mass described in paragraph 2.6. of Annex 1 and for vehicles designed and constructed for the carriage of more than 9 persons (in addition to the driver), the mass of a crew member (75 kg), if there is a crew seat amongst the nine or more seats; - 2.3.
+"Maximum mass" means the technically permissible maximum mass declared by the vehicle manufacturer (this mass may be greater than the maximum mass authorised by the national administration);

-As defined in Annex 7 to the Consolidated Resolution on the Construction of Vehicles (R.E.3), (document TRANS/WP.29/78/Rev.1/Amend.2 as last amended by Amend.4).
+1 As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document ECE/TRANS/WP.29/78/Rev.2, para.
+2. -